-I encourage new users as well as those familiar with most of the system's capabilities to study the waveform examples in Appendix E. Valuable information on obtaining reliable triggers even when large artifacts are present in the ECG waveform can be found in Appendix C. The waveform examples and associated comments should help overcome most of the pitfalls present in monitoring and gating small animals in the MR environment.
+I encourage new users as well as those familiar with most of the system's capabilities to study the waveform examples in Appendix E. Valuable information on obtaining reliable triggers even when large artifacts are present in the ECG waveform can be found in Appendix C. The waveform examples and associated comments should help overcome most of the pitfalls present in monitoring and gating in MR.

-Visit our web site www.i4sa.com for latest information on software and hardware upgrades and extended system capabilities.
-PC-sam software upgrades are free on SAII's website.
+Visit our web site www.i4sa.com for the latest information on software and hardware upgrades and extended system capabilities.